Aliases for DAZ3 Gene

 GeneCards Summary for DAZ3 Gene

 DAZ3 (Deleted In Azoospermia 3) is a Protein Coding gene.
-Diseases associated with DAZ3 include partial deletion of y and azoospermia.
-GO annotations related to this gene include RNA binding and nucleotide binding.
-An important paralog of this gene is DAZL.
+Diseases associated with DAZ3 include Spermatogenic Failure, Y-Linked, 2 and Azoospermia.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and nucleotide binding.
+An important paralog of this gene is DAZ2.